Railroad Terms

 A vehicle connected to most steam locomotives which carried the coal (or oil) and water for the locomotive.

-Terminating line haul road
+Terminating line-haul road

 The last railroad over which any shipment travels.

-Terminating Station
+Terminating station

 The last station on each subdivision to which a train is authorized to occupy the main track.

-Tightlock Coupler
+Tightlock coupler

 A specially designed coupler used mostly on passenger cars that minimize slack and has interlocking features.